Rebecca Tully talks about money with her nine-year-old daughter when they are making decisions over what to buy and what not to buy.

 Paul Hackwood of the Just Finance Foundation says: “We talk about wisdom, contentment, generosity and what we do with our money; what is it to be thankful for what you have; and about justice and how we should use our money.”

-He says parents have a role in helping their children develop good habits around money.
+He says adults have a role in helping their children develop good habits around money.
 “It’s being prepared to talk with children about money, so that we stop turning it into a taboo that can only be talked about when it’s too late.
 And we take away the shame of talking about money and hopefully talk about saving, because that’s what gives people some proactive control over their finances.”

 The key, he says, is to start saving early.
 “I don’t think it has to be a threatening or a frightening thing.
 It’s really about values and a positive view of money’s place in our lives.”